Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Samples

 \subsection{Luminous infrared galaxies}

-Our targets have been selected { primarily} on the basis of their infrared (IR) luminosity, that is, $\log(L_{\rm{IR}}/L_\odot)\geq11.2$, to maximize the likelihood for a CO detection within 8 hours of NOEMA integration time. { The LIRGs have been searched in and around well studied intermediate-redshift clusters (see Sect.~\ref{sec:cluster_sample}), up to two virial radii $\sim2\,r_{200}$. } Our sample encompasses 17 LIRGs with accurate spectroscopic redshifts, seven in the $z\sim0.2$ LoCuSS clusters and ten in the HLS cluster MACS~J0717.5+3745 at $z\sim0.5$.
+We selected our targets{ primarily} on the basis of their infrared (IR) luminosity, that is, $\log(L_{\rm{IR}}/L_\odot)\geq11.2$, to maximize the likelihood for a CO detection within eight hours of NOEMA integration time. { The LIRGs were searched for in and around well-studied, intermediate-redshift clusters (see Sect.~\ref{sec:cluster_sample}) up to two virial radii $\sim2\,r_{200}$. } Our sample encompasses 17 LIRGs with accurate spectroscopic redshifts, 7 in the $z\sim0.2$ LoCuSS clusters and 10 in the HLS cluster MACS~J0717.5+3745 at $z\sim0.5$.

-{In Fig.~\ref{fig:HSTimages} we show {\it HST}-ACS images of the ten HLS~MACS~J0717.5+3745 cluster galaxies {(F818W filter)} as well as the source A2219-1 {(F850LP filter)}.
-In Fig.~\ref{fig:SUBARUimages} we report Subaru images {(\textsf{i}$^+$, \textsf{I$_{\textsf c}$} bands)} for the remaining six LIRGs in the Abell~697, 963, 1763, and 2219 clusters. {The high-resolution ($\sim0.2$~kpc) {\it HST} images show almost invariably the presence of disturbed morphologies and clumpy sub-structures, likely associated with star forming regions.} {From the Subaru images of the remaining LIRGs, at a resolution of 0.2~arcsec~=~(0.7-0.8)~kpc,} we appreciate a central component (e.g., bulge, bar), from the more extended disk component, with a size of a few arcsec.}
+{In Fig.~\ref{fig:HSTimages} we show {\it HST}-ACS images of the 10 HLS~MACS~J0717.5+3745 cluster galaxies {(F818W filter)} as well as the source A2219-1 {(F850LP filter)}.
+In Fig.~\ref{fig:SUBARUimages} we report Subaru images {(\textsf{i}$^+$, \textsf{I$_{\textsf c}$} bands)} for the remaining 6 LIRGs in the Abell~697, 963, 1763, and 2219 clusters. {High-resolution ($\sim0.2$~kpc) {\it HST} images show, almost invariably, a presence of disturbed morphologies and clumpy substructures, likely associated with star-forming regions.} {From the Subaru images of the remaining LIRGs, at a resolution of 0.2~arcsec~=~(0.7-0.8)~kpc,} we perceive a central component (e.g., bulge, bar), from the more extended disk component, a few arcsec in size.}